 3. Consider Certified Pre-Owned Vehicles

-CPO vehicles often qualify for manufacturer financing programs with better rates than used car loans.
-These programs sometimes extend special rates to subprime borrowers as low as 7.9% APR.
+CPO vehicles often qualify for manufacturer financing programs with better rates than standard used car loans.
+These programs may extend more competitive rates to subprime borrowers compared to traditional used vehicle financing.

 4. Document Income Stability and Growth